twitter/communitynotes/content/signing-up.md

 If you're having issues with signup due to your phone number, see [Phone number troubleshooting](../phone-faq)

-We want anyone to be able to contribute to Community Notes, and may remove or modify some of these criteria as the program evolves and as we observe contributor's ability to promote high quality context that people find helpful.
+We want anyone to be able to contribute to Community Notes, and may remove or modify these criteria as the program evolves and as we observe contributor's ability to promote high quality context that people find helpful.

 ## Admissions

-Our goal is to admit applicants on a rolling, periodic basis.
+Our goal is to admit applicants on a periodic basis.
 We will admit all contributors who meet the required criteria, but if we have more applicants than slots, we will randomly admit accounts, prioritizing those more likely to participate due to having been recently active on Twitter, and those that tend to follow and engage with different tweets than existing contributors do — so as to reduce the likelihood that contributors would be predominantly from one ideology, background, or interest space.

 ## Contributions are public